pfnet/pytorch-pfn-extras/docs/source/user_guide/codeblocks.rst

     cblock = ppe.handler.update_parameters(model, optimizer)
     outs = cblock(input_batch)

-The only requirement is that the associated model has been asigned a device using ``ppe.to``.
+The only requirement is that the associated model has been assigned a device using ``ppe.to``.